by Jeff Ayers

 From Houston to 14th, from Ave.
 B to Broadway, the area surrounding our store was abuzz with so much activity and cacophony so as to only, perhaps, be rivalled by the beach scene in Apocalypse Now.

 Now sometimes I can be pretty dense, so I didn’t notice til much later that I’d passed dozens of families carrying furniture, computers, mini-fridges and other such accoutrements on every block.
-Didn’t notice the sudden influx of 18-24 year olds in the neighborhood.
+Didn’t notice the sudden influx of 18-24 year-olds in the neighborhood.
 Nor the copious amount of hello and farewell hugs.
-And why we were selling so many posters?
+And why the hell we were selling so many posters?
 Only later, at work, did it dawn on me… Of course!
 It’s Back to School!

-Whether it be NYU, SVA, Pratt, Columbia, New School, Copper Union, whatever… Welcome back, ladies and gents.
+Whether it be NYU, SVA, Pratt, Columbia, New School, Cooper Union, whatever… Welcome back, ladies and gents.
 Welcome here, freshmen.
-If this is your first visit to the store or FPNYC on the web, know that Forbidden Planet is one of the premiere comic, collectible, and Science Fiction stores in the world and has been since 1981.
-We ain’t going anywhere, your college student ID nabs you 10% OFF everything in the store, and we’re in the most happenin’ location in the city.
+If this is your first visit to the store or FPNYC on the web, know that Forbidden Planet is one of the premiere sellers of comics, collectibles, and Science Fiction stores in the world and has been since 1981.
+We ain’t going anywhere, your college student ID nabs you 10% OFF everything in the store [ed. note: we no longer offer this at FP], and we’re in the most happenin’ location in the city.
 We also offer a snazzy subscription service for comics, wherein we’ll hold your books for you until you dig up the scratch to buy them.

 And sell posters for your dorm.